Ivanka Trump Yearns For Individuality, Distance From Jared Kushner’s WH Image, ‘Washington Post’ Reports

-Ivanka Trump yearns for individuality and wants the public to view her in a separate light from Jared Kushner’s White House image.
-The Washington Post published an in-depth report about the first daughter and some of the revelations are insightful.
-As journalists Ashley Parker and Philip Rucker write, Ivanka shared some information off the record.
-What she truly desires is recognition for her independent efforts in Washington, D.C.
+Ivanka Trump yearns for individuality and wants the public to view her in a separate light from Jared Kushner’s White House image, according to a Washington Post in-depth report written by journalists Ashley Parker and Philip Rucker about the first daughter.

-As the report highlights, President Donald Trump’s daughter and special assistant has “long desired individuality” in her work — and that even means being separate from her husband — who serves as the president’s senior adviser.
+As the report highlights, President Donald Trump’s daughter and special assistant has “long desired individuality” in her work, and that even means being separate from her husband, who serves as the president’s senior adviser.

 Ivanka and Jared have been dubbed “Javanka,” a nickname they despise.
-They view it as “disparaging” and think it originated in the early stages of the presidency by those trying to undermine them — such as former chief White House strategist, Steve Bannon.
+They view it as “disparaging” and think it originated in the early stages of the presidency by those trying to undermine them, such as former chief White House strategist Steve Bannon.
 The Post adds that Ivanka “resents that she and her husband are seen as a single unit.”
 The main reason has to do with their work portfolios being different.

-Kushner was brought in as senior adviser tasked with forging peace relations with the Middle East, securing an good relationship with Mexico, and restructuring domestic prisons.
-Ivanka’s portfolio she involved work to gain congressional votes and public support for the Republican tax plan that included expansion of the childhood tax credit.
-She has also advocated for paid family leave, science and technology education to name a few items on her agenda.
+Kushner was brought in as senior adviser tasked with forging peace relations with the Middle East, securing a good relationship with Mexico, and restructuring domestic prisons.
+Ivanka’s portfolio involved work to gain congressional votes and public support for the Republican tax plan that included expansion of the childhood tax credit.
+She has also advocated for paid family leave and science and technology education to name a few items on her agenda.

 This portrait of Ivanka Trump comes from interviews with more than a dozen administration officials, lawmakers and outside confidants, many of whom spoke on the condition of anonymity to offer a more candid assessment. https://t.co/z6azDAQO6K